Javascript is not enabled.

 Courtesy of Glynis Gibson

-Last year, a national survey by the ASPCA found that less than half of pet owners have a disaster plan in place, yet 83 percent of pet owners reported living in a community that faces natural disasters.
-Additionally, more than 1 in 5 pet owners said they had evacuated their homes due to a disaster situation and of those evacuees, nearly half left at least one pet behind.
+A 2021 ASPCA national survey, the most recent available, found that fewer than half of pet owners have a disaster plan in place, despite the fact that 83 percent of them reported living in a community that faces natural disasters.
+Additionally, more than 1 in 5 pet owners said they had evacuated their homes in a disaster situation, and of those evacuees, nearly half had left at least one pet behind.

 Create a pet go bag